Lajjalu Mimosa pudica Linn. is a small plant which is used mainly in the treatment of wounds, piles, uterine prolapse, diarrhea.

 Yoniroga – useful in female reproductive system related disorders such as heavy periods

-Atisara – diarrhoea, dysentery
+Atisara – diarrhea, dysentery

 Raktapitta –Bleeding disorders such as nasal bleeding, heavy periods, etc